pavannagula/Analysis-of-Data-Science-field-2023/README.md

-# Analysis on "Is Data Science a Dying Field" by scrapping the latest 2023 LinkedIn job postings
+# Analysis on "Is Data Science a Dying Field" using the latest 2023 US Data Science job postings

 ## Introduction

 This project aims to analyze the job market in the data science field to gain valuable insights into its growth, demand, and key trends.
-By leveraging web scraping techniques to collect job postings from LinkedIn and performing extensive exploratory data analysis (EDA), I have delved into various aspects of the data science job market.
-My analysis covers job titles, industries, required skills, salaries, educational requirements, and more, all with the goal of understanding the evolving landscape of the data science industry in 2023.
+By using various Data cleaning and EDA methods, I have delved into various aspects of the data science job market.
+My analysis covers job titles, industries, required skills, salaries, educational requirements, and more, all with the goal of understanding the evolving landscape of the US data science industry in 2023.

 Highlights of the project:

-- Data Collection: I've scrapped a comprehensive dataset of 2500 AI family job postings from LinkedIn, ensuring a diverse range of data science positions and capturing a snapshot of the current job market.
+- Data Collection: I've used a comprehensive dataset of 2500 AI family job postings, ensuring a diverse range of data science positions and capturing a snapshot of the current job market.

 - Exploratory Data Analysis (EDA): Through detailed EDA, I explored the distribution of job titles, industries, and the skills and educational qualifications sought by employers.
 I utilized visualizations to uncover insights into the growth, demand, and key trends within the data science field.